China Operating System (COS) and Ubuntu Kylin: Two of China’s ‘indigenous’ operating systems.

 What is Weibo?

-An excellent overview of systemic problems that exist in the process of Chinese applicants applying to American universities.
+I recently came across an excellent report on the systemic problems that exist in the process of Chinese applicants applying to American universities.

 I was glad that the authors included the topic of elite Chinese high schools preferring their students attend highly ranked Chinese universities rather than any foreign university.